fallen-icarus/cardano-loans/README.md

 ### 1. Supercharging RealFi and Impact Investing

-**The Challenge:** RealFi initiatives aiming to provide capital to Microfinance Institutions (MFIs) often struggle with transparency and scale.
-It is difficult to immutably track loan performance and demonstrate a verifiable track record needed to attract larger pools of institutional capital.
+**The Challenge:** Real world loan-backed stablecoins, like RealFi's upcoming stablecoin, often struggle with transparency: holders of the stablecoin cannot trustlessly audit the health of the loans backing it.
+It is difficult to immutably track loan performance and demonstrate the trustlessly verifiable track record needed to attract larger pools of institutional capital.

 **The Synergy:** Cardano-Loans provides the essential infrastructure RealFi needs:

 - **Trustless Tracking:** Every loan issued by the protocol — whether to an individual or a small business — is recorded on-chain.
-The resulting on-chain credit history is immutable and transparent.
+The resulting on-chain history is immutable and trustlessly transparent.
-- **Attracting Capital:** This verifiable data allows MFIs to build a global, trustless reputation.
-They can then use this track record to attract a much wider base of international lenders, and/or package their loans into loan-backed securities for sale on a secondary market.
-Either option would dramatically increase their access to capital.
+- **Attracting Capital:** This trustlessly verifiable data allows for greater confidence in RealFi's stablecoin which in turn will attract significantly more capital than would otherwise be possible: both from retail users and regulated institutions.

+> [!IMPORTANT]
+> No PII is ever recorded on-chain.
+All investors need to see are the loan terms and whether
+> payments are being made on time.

 ### 2. Building a True Home for BitcoinDeFi